Scattered severe storms possible in D.C. area late this afternoon

 As for wind shear, the morning weather balloon launch at Washington Dulles International Airport reveals that the wind increase with altitude is 30 to 35 mph through the lowest few miles of atmosphere.
 That is a threshold value for promoting “upscale” growth of individual storm cells into more organized, long-lived multicell clusters and short line segments.

 What do the forecast models predict?
 Our highest-resolution runs suggest that storms will pop over the mountains by mid- to late afternoon and move east.
-However, the coverage is predicted to be spotty, and any line that forms is broken.
+But the coverage is predicted to be spotty, and any line that forms is broken.
 But those cells are simulated to be fairly intense, enough to perhaps trigger local storm warnings.

 Two of these runs, from the HRRR and high-resolution NAM models, are shown below: